-All about growing eggplant in a backyard or container vegetable garden.
+Learn all about growing eggplant in a backyard or container vegetable garden!

 Learn how to plant, care for, and harvest eggplants when vegetable gardening.